Finding Marriage Counseling That Accepts Insurance Company Coverage

 Looking for a lower-cost marriage counseling option?

 Some online mental health platforms may offer low-cost online therapy if they cannot accept insurance.
-For example, some online couples counselors may offer sliding scale fees or other discounts for those who need support.
+For example, some online couples counselors and online therapy platforms may offer sliding scale fees or other discounts for those who need support.
 Aside from affordability, some people simply prefer the ease and convenience of working with an online therapist from the comfort of their own homes and on their own schedules.
 One of the essential benefits of relationship therapy is that it can be conducted completely online, which may be helpful if you and your partner are in separate locations due to busy work schedules.

 Most online therapy services offer a diverse array of mental health professionals, including licensed professional counselors, licensed clinical social workers, LMFTs, and psychologists.
 Research indicates that online couples therapy may lead to just as much relationship improvement as with traditional in-person therapy.
 One study found that couples who completed an online relationship therapy program showed marked gains in relationship satisfaction and relationship confidence, a decrease in individual levels of depression and anxiety, and improvements in quality of life.
 Another study found that online therapy was also effective for adjustment disorder, phobias, panic disorders, substance use disorder, OCD, and bipolar disorder.